Strawberry picking is an early summertime favorite and we have options for your family in Central Illinois

 This locally owned family farm typically has the earliest of the area’s traditional strawberry farm seasons.
 Posts regular updates on its Facebook page.

 Location: Northeast Danville.
 Address: 515 Poland Road, Danville (one hour from southwest Champaign)

 Notes: Closed on Sundays.
 Has other crops all season long, including pumpkins in the fall.
-Current opening projected to be May 26-27.
+Open on Memorial Day, too.